A little graphic up there under Barack Obama, who, by the way, called Republicans racists in New Hampshire yesterday, will have that audio sound bite.

 I support the troops, but I hate you and your mission and your president.

-How about this new uh chairman of the House Intelligence Committee, Sylvestre Reyes?
+How about this new chairman of the House Intelligence Committee, Silvestre Reyes?

 It's R-A-R-E-Y-E-S.

-Uh three and a half years, hundreds of suicide bombings in Iraq, and the incoming chairman of the House Intelligence Committee doesn't know who the PERPS are.
+Three and a half years, hundreds of suicide bombings in Iraq, and the incoming chairman of the House Intelligence Committee doesn't know who the perps are.

-He passed or failed a test on uh on Iraq and Al-Qaeda.
+He passed or failed a test on Iraq and al-Qaeda.

-This time is the incoming chairman of the House Intelligence Committee.
+He is facing unpleasant surprises about the enemy, this time as the incoming chairman of the House Intelligence Committee.

 Like a number of his colleagues, Reyes cannot answer some fundamental questions about the powerful forces arrayed against us in the Middle East.

-To his credit, Reyes is a kindly thoughtful man who also sits in the Armed Services Committee.
+To his credit, Reyes is a kindly, thoughtful man who also sits on the Armed Services Committee.

-He does see the undertoes drawing the region into chaos.
+He does see the undertows drawing the region into chaos.

-I don't know if it's Congressional Quarterly or if it's uh blog or what?
+I don't know if it's Congressional Quarterly or if it's a blog or what.

-Members of the Intelligence Committee, mind you are paid 165,000 a year to know more than basic facts about our foes in the Middle East.
+Members of the intelligence committee, mind, you were paid $165,000 a year to know more than basic facts about our foes in the Middle East.

 The dialogue went like this.